 FAFSA Requirements

-Students planning to file or renew a Free Application for Federal Student Aid, or FAFSA, for the 2023-24 financial aid year will have the chance to do so beginning on October 1, 2022.
-High school seniors, current college students, and adults considering (re) entry to college are all encouraged to file a FAFSA as soon after October 1 as possible, as some financial aid is first-come, first-served.
-For the 2023-24 FAFSA, students will use information from the 2021 tax year for themselves and their parents.
-File the FAFSA at https://fafsa.gov.
+Students planning to file or renew a Free Application for Federal Student Aid, or FAFSA, for the 2024-25 financial aid year will have the opportunity to do so beginning in December 2023.
+Although the FAFSA typically opens October 1st, this year the form is delayed due to a significant overhaul of the application.
+High school seniors, current college students, and adults (re) entering college are all encouraged to file the FAFSA as soon as possible once it becomes available.
+Some financial aid is first-come, first-served, and students will have a shorter window of time to meet priority deadlines, due to this year’s delay.
+Any student filing the 2024-25 FAFSA will use tax information from 2022 for themselves and their parent(s) if necessary.
+The FAFSA can be filed at https://studentaid.gov.

 • Student FSA ID